woffleloffle/ga-collection/README.md

 This is v0.1, and it's super basic..
 I plan to have a look at this and improve it later on.

+_Note_

+We're not using cURL here, and instead opening a remote file..
+So, make sure your server has the `allow_url_fopen` flag set to `true`.

 ## Usage

 Open `googleanalytics.php` and edit your UA code, then..